 - Place the mixture in the microwave again.
 Heat it on high for another 20 seconds.

 - Remove the bowl and do a final mixing.
 The consistency should be a bit runnier during this stage because of the second heating.

 - Put your liquid chapstick mixture into small cylinder containers – which resemble a familiar lipstick case shape.

 - Stick the containers in the fridge and let them cool off for about an hour.

 - Take out the containers and apply your homemade chapstick to your lips.

 Look back at number 5 in the mixing procedure.
 This is the stage where you can add a number of different ingredients to customize your lip balm to your own personal preference.

-Here are some great natural ingredients to add to the mixture at this point in the chapstick creation process:
+Here are some great natural ingredients to add to the lib balm mixture:

 Pick up some Vitamin E capsules from your local pharmacy.
 You can use a needle to drain the vitamin fluid from a couple small capsules to mix with the Vaseline.
 Vitamin E is a powerful antioxidant and can fade scars while healing skin tissue.
-Be careful not to use too much since it can irritate your lips if you overdo it.
+However, be careful not to use too much since it can irritate your lips if you overdo it.
 Start with a single capsule mix first to test it out.